ZHAJOR/Docker-Postgresql-9.4-Phppgadmin/README.md

 First make the image :
 `docker build -t postgresql-phppgadmin .`
 Then a container :
 `docker run -d -p 12345:80 --name=postg postgresql-phppgadmin`
+You can now access the phppgadmin interface from http://127.0.0.1:12345/ The default password for user 'postgres' is 'postgres'.